tiiuae/ghaf/README.md

 ### Documentation

 The Ghaf Framework documentation site is located at <https://tiiuae.github.io/ghaf/>.
-It is under cooperative developing.
+It is under cooperative development.

 To build Ghaf documentation, use: